 Whether you’re a project management rookie or veteran, you’ve probably heard of a gantt chart.
 While a gantt chart might seem intimidating, they’re not as mystifying as you might think.
-So what is a gantt chart?

 The first project management chart was invented by Karol Adamiecki in 1896.
 So why isn’t it called an Adamiecki chart?
 Good question!